 TransferWise, a London-based peer-to-peer money transfer service, just started accepting clients from India.
 This is big news for the U.S. money transfer industry, which has, with the exception of TransferWise, remained stubbornly uninterested in the Indian market.

-Historically, established money transfer companies like TransferWise have avoided the outbound remittance market to prioritize the inbound market, where consumers send money to their home countries.
+Established money transfer companies like TransferWise have historically avoided the outbound remittance market to prioritize the inbound market, where consumers send money to their home countries.

 However, TransferWise’s recent announcement could signal a sea change in the money transfer market.
 As the first mover in India, TransferWise is poised to tap into the country’s $14-15 billion outbound remittance market.
 The long-term prospects are even better.
 India’s outbound remittance market is on track to grow to $28 billion by 2023 and is expected to overtake the U.S. remittance market, which is currently at $68 billion, by 2027.

 So, why are so many U.S money transfer service providers still refusing to capitalize on the opportunity offered by developing and mixed economies?
 We’ve sketched our five possible explanations.

 Some of the biggest U.S. money transfer companies, including Western Union and MoneyGram, have been around for decades.
 In that time, they’ve built up a network of physical branches and agents consolidated around key target markets.
 On the

 public relations front, they have a strong brand and impressive customer loyalty.
 As such, it’s not surprising that they’re reluctant to do business with a new outbound market, especially if said market is located in a developing economy and/or dynamic regulatory landscape.